GeotrekCE/Geotrek-admin/install/README.md

 ## BACKUP

-Uou can use *backup.sh* to make a tar with your database dump + customization (this folder) don't forget to save it on another place
+You can use *backup.sh* to make a tar with your database dump + customization (this folder) don't forget to save it on another place